-Course of studies Biomedical Sciences (MS Sc)
+Course of studies Biomedical Sciences (M Sc)

 Module Internship semester

 Abbreviation BMS14

 Course(s) Internship semester

-Semester Winter or Summer Winter or Summer
+Semester Winter or Summer

 Person responsible for the module Prof. Dr. Reinhard Kuhn

-Instructor All instructors of faculty All instructors of faculty
+Instructor All instructors of faculty

 Language English or German

-Status within the curriculum Mandatory for those stud their bachelor study dents v /ho h ave col lected 1 L80 ECT S from
+Status within the curriculum Mandatory for those students who have collected 180 ECTS from their bachelor study

-Course L Е LW 1 S
+Course L Е LW S

-Type of course / WH Internship semester - - - -
+Type of course / WH Internship semester - - -

-Type of course / Wil

-Course Class attendance tudy utside class Total СР
+Course Class attendance 0 tudy utside class Total СР

-Internship semester 900 900 30
+Internship semester 9 00 900 30

 Workload in hours

+Tetel

-Our dit is a lie to Total 9 00 900 30
+Oradit painta Total 9 00 900 30

-Credit points 30

-Prerequisites for attending this course See examination regulations
+Credit points Prerequisites for attending this course 30 See examination regulations

 Recommended knowledge / course work Successful completion of semesters 1 and 2

-Module goals / desired outcome Knowledge: insight into the structure, organization and operations of an industrial company or a research institution Skills: introduction to the independent processing of specific tasks within projects Competencies: ability for determining the status of development / research by literature search Acquiring the skills for independent implementation of projects Competence for systematic and structured approach competence to work scientifically Social competence: • learning the manners and practices in the work environment • improve the team and communication skills through participation in the working group • intercultural competence acquisition Content The internship semester is performed in close co-operation between the internship site, the student and the internship Office of the school of Applied Chemistry.
-In 24 weeks, interns work on projects in their industrial enterprises or their institutions, which are connected to the thematic study content of the curriculum.
+Knowledge Knowledge: insight into the structure, organization and operations of an industrial company or a research institution Skills: introduction to the independent processing of specific tasks within projects Module goals / desired outcome Competencies: ability for determining the status of development / research by literature search Acquiring the skills for independent implementation of projects Competence for systematic and structured approach competence to work scientifically Social competence: learning the manners and practices in the work environment improve the team and communication skills through participation in the working group intercultural competence acquisition Content The internship semester is performed in close co-operationbetween the internship site, the student and the internship Officeof the school of Applied Chemistry.In 24 weeks, interns work on projects in their industrialenterprises or their institutions, which are connected to thethematic study content of the curriculum.
 Study and exam requirements Continuous assessment, regular reporting, preparation of a project report manuscript, certificate of the internship site Media used Literature Depends on actual project